Revised October 23, 2023

 A trunk show, or Powerpoint for zoom, explaining the roots of Modern quilting, what Modern means for new and experienced quilters, and the differences that come up.
 See how Scarlett has interpreted this journey with her quilts.
 Learn how your viewpoint may differ because of the wide range of experience and learn how to bridge that gap, bringing all quilters together with our common interest.

-Quilts + Genealogy = Family Stories features some special quilts that represent the connections between family and friends.
-Scarlett provides an intro to Genealogy with DNA testing, another of her interests.
+Quilts + Genealogy = Family Quilt Stories features some special quilts that represent the connections between family and friends.
+Scarlett provides a short intro to Genealogy with DNA testing, another of her interests.
 The lecture finishes by showing how these two subjects have linked themselves in her life and provided her with wonderful stories of discovery through quilts that she'll share with you.
 Visit the Mementos Gallery.

 Quilts & Memories of My Grandmother from 30s, 40s & 50s

 Scarlett has inherited beautiful vintage quilts that her grandmother made in the 1930s, 1940s and 1950s.
 Several of these quilts are Mid-Century Modern style.
 Scarlett has designed several quilt patterns that are her unique interpretations of traditional patchwork of that era.
 By sharing family pictures, memorabilia and her grandmother's needlework, Scarlett tells the story of her grandmother during the Depression, WWII and Cold War eras.
 The wool quilt on the right is pieced from coats, possibly uniforms.
 The center has four patch blocks set together with lattice.
 The rest is pieced together from whatever was left over from coats.
 It is hand quilted in the baptist fan pattern and has mens' shirting for backing, no batting.